 The College of Health Professions prepares students for careers in the healthcare field.
 Through its professional, technical, clinical, and academic programs, the college serves as an advocate for change and technical improvement in the field.
 The college also serves as a catalyst to expand and improve public perceptions of healthcare.

-Graduate programs are offered in communication disorders, healthcare administration, health services research, nursing, and physical therapy.
+Graduate programs are offered in communication disorders, healthcare administration, nursing, respiratory care, health information management, and physical therapy.
 The college has a number of cooperating teaching sites and more than 800 affiliations with hospitals and other healthcare facilities.

 It is the policy of the College of Health Professions that each student must provide a Health Report completed by a physician, and must take specific immunizations before the student can be placed in a clinical or internship assignment.
 Information on these requirements and the required forms may be obtained through the program/department/school office.

 As a condition for placement in some professional practice sites, some students are required to have a background check and/or drug screening to meet requirements set by individual sites.
 Information on the drug screening process will be provided by program/department/school.
 Previous misdemeanor or felony convictions under various titles of the Texas Penal Code may affect eligibility for practitioner license status following graduation.